Sreejith-nair511/HackSeries_ImpactX/README.md

 An open-source blockchain-powered disaster relief and impact funding platform built on Algorand.
 The solution ensures that every donation is transparent, tamper-proof, and outcome-verified.
 Funds are locked in smart contract escrows and released only when verified by multi-source oracles, including NGO reports, IoT/drones, and satellite data.
-This approach restores donor trust, eliminates corruption, and establishes a global standard for accountable disaster aid.
+This approach restores donor trust, eliminates corruption, and establishes a global standard for accountable disaster aid and making sure we create such a ecosystem for india

 ## Problem Statement